 FRED Watch Quickie Film Review: Avengers: Endgame (2019)

-I’m a Kendall Richardson and welcome to FRED Watch, where we review everything from the mainstream to the obscure.
+Welcome to FRED Watch, where we review everything from the mainstream to the obscure.
 Today’s film is the box office record-smashing blockbuster, Avengers: Endgame…

 Part of the journey is the end.
 It is almost hard to believe but we have reached the completion of Marvel Studios’ Infinity Saga.
 Avengers: Endgame closes the curtain on what has been an incredible feat of eleven years of storytelling, all leading to this film.
 Fans waited in agony for twelve long months to find out if the shocking ending to Avengers: Infinity War (2018) would or could be fixed.
 Thankfully, and unsurprisingly, Endgame proves that the past year of suffering has been worth it.
 This movie is a monumental achievement, and one we won’t see the likes of again anytime soon.
 It sticks the landing perfectly and with ease.
 The combination of Marvel mastermind Kevin Feige, directors Joe and Anthony Russo, screenwriters Christopher Markus and Stephen McFeely, and the Oscar worthy cast and crew have completely outdone themselves in pulling off this epic superhero extravaganza.